Mr-Perfection/tech-interview-class-42/day1/homework/DFS.md

 # Try to understand the difference between DFS and DFS_modified.
 Both serve different purposes.
 # test it out in https://repl.it/languages/python3
+# definitely google DFS algorithm and try to understand by implementing by yourself.

 ```